HenrySpartGlobal/flash/readme.md

 python -m pip install keyboard
 ```

-### Step 2 - Run the script (Optional - Skip to step 3 to run via bat)
-6. Download this as a zip.
+7. Download this as a zip.
 Unzip it and place the folder on your **Desktop**.
 (You can put it anywhere, but Desktop is easiest for most)

 ![img.png](images/0.png)

+### Step 2 - Run the script (Optional - Skip to step 3 to run via bat)

 7. Still in powershell, you should be in the C drive, where your desktop lives.